bhokansonfasig/pyrex/docs/custom/build.rst

 Particle Generator
 ------------------

 The particle generator classes are quite flexible.
-The only requirement is that they possess a :meth:`create_event` method which returns a :class:`Event` object consisting of at least one :class:`Particle`.
+The only requirement is that they possess an :meth:`create_event` method which returns a :class:`Event` object consisting of at least one :class:`Particle`.